- Class 30

-This module builds upon the theory and primary concepts studied in the previous marketing modules and combines theoretical knowledge with strategic thinking and forms the vital core of the programme.
+This module builds on the theory and primary concepts, frameworks and tools studied in the previous marketing modules and, together with Digital Advertising, forms the vital core of the programme.

 The objectives of this module is to enable students to:

-• understand the need for marketing communication integration,
+• argue the need for marketing communication integration,

-• critically assess the strategic nature and the basic concepts of integrated marketing communication, and
+• critically assess the basic concepts of integrated marketing communication,

 1. De Pelsmacker, P, Guens, M. and Van Den Bergh J. (2017) Marketing Communications: A European Perspective.
 6th edn.
 Harlow: Pearson Education Limited.